Suicide Prevention & Response: New Tools Help Employers Take Action

 >National Strategy for Suicide Prevention, released by the U.S. Department of Health and Human Services (HHS), Office of the Surgeon General, and National Action Alliance for Suicide Prevention (2012)

-Kate A. Burke, MA is associate director of the Partnership for Workplace Mental Health and can be reached at firstname.lastname@example.org or 703-907-8586.
+Kate A. Burke, MA was associate director of the Partnership for Workplace Mental Health.

 Centers for Disease Control and Prevention (CDC).
 (2010).
 Web-based injury statistics query and reporting system (WISQARS).